 There is a saying in gym-circles that goes like this: abs are made in the gym and revealed in the kitchen.
 This is true not only for abs, but most of your other muscles too.
 To build lean muscle mass, you have to consume the right amount of protein, ideally sourced from a variety of whole foods.
 And workout with the best dumbbells, best barbells and best kettlebells.
 Obviously.

-Good sources of protein include lean meats such as chicken breast and lean steak, fatty fish like salmon, nuts, seeds (e.g. flaxseed, hemp seed), eggs and more.
+Good sources of protein (and the ones you should be turning to first before diving into powders) include lean meats such as chicken breast and lean steak, fatty fish like salmon, nuts, seeds (e.g. flaxseed, hemp seed), eggs and more.
 To aid muscle recovery and therefore gains, you will need to supply your body with protein on a regular basis, since we haven't got protein reserves.